Top tips for driving in the snow

 Before your journey

-The first thing to do before you hit the road is to ask yourself if the journey you’re about to make is necessary.
+Before you hit the road, the first thing to do is to ask yourself if the journey you’re about to make is necessary.
 If there’s any way you can avoid driving when conditions are at their worst, then you should.

 However, if your journey is unavoidable, there are a few things you can do to minimise the risk.